socialpandas/sidekiq-priority/README.md

 end
 ```

-Using Sidekiq Priority, you can add new jobs that have a higher priority by calling perform_with_priority instead of perform_async:
+Using Sidekiq Priority, you can add new jobs that have a higher priority than those original 5 jobs by calling perform_with_priority instead of perform_async:

 ```ruby
 MyWorker.perform_with_priority(:high, 42)